Commercial Real Estate Purchase Checklist

 Additional resources provided by the author

 Peter D. Antonoplos, Esq. is a partner in the Law Firm of Antonoplos & Associates.
 Mr. Antonoplos’ practice focuses on estate planning, real estate, probate and business & corporate law matters.
 Mr. Antonoplos is admitted to practice in the District of Columbia, New York State, and the State of Maryland.
 Mr. Antonoplos routinely lectures on real estate, estate planning, probate and business & corporate law issues in Washington, D.C. and New York.
+For more of Mr. Antonoplos’s work, check out our blog.
 Mr. Antonoplos is a graduate of Catholic University Columbus School of Law (JD), Georgetown University Law Center (LLM in Taxation), and Yale University School of Management (MBA).
 He lives in Washington, D.C. with his wife and children.
 He is an avid chess player and motorcycle enthusiast.
-He may be reached at (202) 803-5676 or Peter@AntonLegal.com.
+He may be reached at (202) 803-5676, Peter@AntonLegal.com, directly reached by scheduling a consult.